jina-ai/jina/docs/tutorials/gpu-executor.md

 docker run sentence-encoder
 ```

 Now, let's use the Docker version of our encoder with the GPU.
-If you've dealt with GPUs in containers before, you probably remember that to use a GPU insite the container you need to pass `--gpus all` option to the `docker run` command.
+If you've dealt with GPUs in containers before, you probably remember that to use a GPU inside the container you need to pass `--gpus all` option to the `docker run` command.
 And Jina enables you to do just that.

 Here's how we need to modify our `main.py` script to use a GPU-base containerized Executor